trydalch/obsidian-daily-activity/README.md

   - `yesterday`: Stats for yesterday
   - `2021-02-20`: Stats for 2021-02-20
   - `2021-02-15 to 2021-02-20`: Stats between those dates, inclusive range.
+  - `5 days ago to today`: Stats for that range

+  For more examples of natural language date formats, see here: https://github.com/wanasit/chrono

 ## Roadmap

 - [x] Add Activity Stats Command (# files created, # modified)
 - [x] Add option to insert stats for dates
 - [x] Add stats for date range
+- [x] Add support for natural language dates
 - [ ] Add templating
 - [ ] Add filtering stats by tag